morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 Multi container means multiple container run on one instance.
 All containers are defined in one Task Definition.

 We can deploy multiple container using EB, while underlying using ECS.

+#### Sample application- Multi container Beanstalk

+We requested 2 container instances when we create a new EB environment for the sample application.

+Here are what EB created:

+* ECS cluster, 2 container instances
+* EB does **not** create Services in ECS
+* ALB
+* Task Definition: 2 contains are included in the task definition
+  * php-app
+  * ngnix-proxy, portmapping 80:80

+2 tasks are running.
+Since we have totally 2 instances, so total 4 containers are running.